Skip to Main Content

 U.S. Bank equipment loan overview

 A U.S. Bank equipment loan makes it easy to purchase the business-related equipment needed to keep your company moving forward.
 There's no down payment requirement.
 You can buy several pieces of equipment with a single loan and roll in additional costs, up to a total of 25 percent of the equipment’s price.
-You can choose to repay monthly, quarterly or semi-annually.
+You can choose to repay monthly, seasonally or semi-annually.

 With U.S. Bank, online pre-approval is available.
 You’ll need at least two years in business to qualify.